gostevedore/gostevedore.github.io/content/en/docs/reference-guide/image/_index.md

 Note that an _image_ by itself has no sense, it must be defined within the [images-tree]({{<ref "/docs/getting-started/concepts/#images-tree">}}).

 ## Keywords reference
+That section conveys the description of the attributes that you can use to define an image.

 |Keyword|Type|Description|Value|
 |---|:---:|---|---|